-Although we have discontinued the PRISM4 trial and withdrawn our IND for CP101, we remain subject to ongoing regulatory obligations, which may result in significant additional expense, and we may be subject to penalties if we fail to comply with such regulatory requirements or experience unanticipated problems.
+Although we discontinued the PRISM4 trial and withdrew our IND for CP101, we remain subject to limited ongoing regulatory obligations, which may result in additional expense, and we may be subject to penalties if we failed to comply with previously applicable requirements or fail to comply with the limited continuing regulatory requirements or experience unanticipated problems.

-Although we have discontinued the PRISM4 trial and withdrawn our IND application for CP101, as the sponsor of clinical trials and IND holder, we remain subject to regulation.
-Our failure or the failure of our third-party contractors to comply with the applicable regulatory requirements of the FDA or other applicable governmental authorities at any time, including requirements related to the manufacture, testing, labeling, distribution, promotion, import, or export, may subject us to administrative or judicial sanctions, which could have a material adverse effect on our business, financial condition and results of operations.
+Although we discontinued the PRISM4 trial and withdrew our IND application for CP101, as the sponsor of clinical trials and IND holder, we remain subject to regulation.
+Our failure or the failure of our third-party contractors to comply with the applicable regulatory requirements of the FDA or other applicable governmental authorities at any time, including continuing requirements related to records retention, among other things, may subject us to administrative or judicial sanctions, which could have a material adverse effect on our business, financial condition and results of operations and could harm the value and marketability of our intellectual property as a whole.